hjoonpark/MultiCamCalib/docs/details.md

 <h2 id="references">References</h2>

 ---
+<a id="zhang2000flexible">[1]</a> Zhang Z. A flexible new technique for camera calibration.
+IEEE Transactions on pattern analysis and machine intelligence.
+2000 Nov;22(11):1330-4.

-<a id="szeliski2010computer">[1]</a> Szeliski R. Computer vision: algorithms and applications.
+<a id="szeliski2010computer">[2]</a> Szeliski R. Computer vision: algorithms and applications.
 Springer Science & Business Media; 2010 Sep 30.

-<a id="kingma2013auto">[2]</a> Kingma DP, Welling M. Auto-encoding variational bayes. arXiv preprint arXiv:1312.6114.
+<a id="kingma2013auto">[3]</a> Kingma DP, Welling M. Auto-encoding variational bayes. arXiv preprint arXiv:1312.6114.
 2013 Dec 20.

-<a id="murphy2012machine">[3]</a> Murphy KP.
+<a id="murphy2012machine">[4]</a> Murphy KP.
 Machine learning: a probabilistic perspective.
 MIT press; 2012 Sep 7.

-<a id="davis2006relationship">[4]</a> Davis J, Goadrich M. The relationship between Precision-Recall and ROC curves.
+<a id="davis2006relationship">[5]</a> Davis J, Goadrich M. The relationship between Precision-Recall and ROC curves.
 InProceedings of the 23rd international conference on Machine learning 2006 Jun 25 (pp. 233-240).